Campaign & Heat Pump FAQs

 -

 Yes!
-Kicking Gas offers $500 for new electric range conversions, a $1,000 subsidy for electric induction ranges.
-It also offers subsidies ranging from $2,000 to $5,500 for heat pump water heaters (on a case-by-case basis in 2024).
-You can explore more options for rebates to electrify your home with the Inflation Reduction Act Calculator from Rewiring America.
-While Kicking Gas doesn’t yet have the capacity to provide subsidies for the full gamut of home electrification projects, we are excited to expand our program in the coming months and years with your support.
-Feel free to contact us to explore possibilities.
-You can also contribute to our electrification and education efforts in the Puget Sound region HERE.
+Kicking Gas offers a $1,000 subsidy for an electric induction range and a $2,000 subsidy for heat pump water heaters.
+You can explore more options for rebates to electrify your life with the Inflation Reduction Act Calculator from Rewiring America.
+While Kicking Gas doesn’t yet have ready to go subsidies for all home electrification projects, we are interested in developing them depending on interest, and with your support.
+Please contact us to explore the possibilities.

 -

-At this time our program is targeted to community members seeking to switch from oil, propane, so-called natural gas, or wood to a heat pump.
-If you already have a heat pump, we applaud you – you are already saving!
+Sorry, this program is targeted to getting people to switch from oil, propane or wood to a heat pump.
+If you already have a heat pump, then you are already saving!

 -

-In some cases, your installer may suggest a ducted system might work better for your circumstances.
-We do support decarbonization subsidies for ducted heat pump systems If your installer deems that the ductwork is suitable for a heat pump application.
-For example, if you want to re-use existing ductwork, the ductwork must be well insulated, properly attached and sealed, and sized appropriately for the gentle heat produced by heat pumps.
+In some cases, your installer may suggest a ducted system would work better for your situation.
+We support subsidies for ducted heat pump systems, IF your installer deems that the ductwork is suitable for a heat pump application.
+For example, if you want to re-use existing ductwork, the ductwork must be well insulated and sized appropriately for the gentle heat produced by heat pumps.

 -

-If you are currently heating with oil or propane, a ductless system can save you hundreds if not thousands of dollars a year.
-Ductless systems can save consumers 25-50% in heating costs over other heating systems.
+If you are currently heating with oil or propane, a ductless system will save you hundreds if not thousands of dollars a year.
+Ductless systems can save 25-50% in heating costs over other heating systems.

 -

-With proper maintenance and care, a ductless system can perform for 20+ years.
+With proper maintenance and care, a ductless system should perform for over 20 years.

 -